amatsuda/database_rewinder/README.md

 ### Pro Tip

 database\_rewinder is designed to be almost compatible with database\_cleaner.
-So the following code will probably let your existing app work under database\_rewinder without making any change on your cofiguration.
+So the following code will probably let your existing app work under database\_rewinder without making any change on your configuration.

 ```ruby
 DatabaseCleaner = DatabaseRewinder